mta-slipe/Slipe-Core/DocFX/docs/cli.md

 Syntax: `slipe compile [-server-only] [-client-only] [-module moduleName]`
 Example: `slipe compile -server-only`

+- **Build your project for deployment**
+In order to build your project for deployment on a live server use the `slipe build` command.
+This will generate a built version of the resource without any of the unnecesary files to run the resource on MTA.
+(Like the DLLs and C# source code).
+You can also optionally compile the Lua code using luac.mtasa.com by using the `luac` option
+Syntax: `slipe build [-luac] [-directory {directory}]`
+Example: `slipe build -luac`

 - **Generate your meta.xml**
 In order to generate your meta.xml from your existing code use `slipe meta-generate`.
 Syntax: `slipe meta-generate`